allthingslinux/tux/docs/content/user/modules/snippets/createsnippet.md

 ### Create a Code Snippet

-Save a block of code with markdown formatting.
+Save a block of code with Markdown formatting.

 ```text
 $createsnippet example ```python\nprint('Hello World')\n```